 DESIGNED TO PRODUCE CERTAIN EFFECTS UPON THE MIND...

 FREDERICK LAW OLMSTED (1822-1903)

-Designed by Frederick Law Olmsted, the father of American landscape architecture, Jackson Park became the site of the 1893 World's Columbian Exposition where millions of visitors from around the world explored and experienced the best examples of science, industry, art, and innovation in a newly designed city environment that would influence the direction of American architecture, landscape architecture, and urban planning well into the 20th century.
+In 1893, with Washington Park completed, Jackson Park and a portion of the Midway became the site of the World's Columbian Exposition where millions of visitors from around the world explored and experienced the best examples of science, industry, art, and innovation in a newly designed city environment that would influence the direction of American architecture, landscape architecture, and urban planning well into the 20th century.

 Olmsted believed that a park is both a work of art and a necessity for urban life.

 One of the most significant and complex historic landscapes in the nation.